 Both defined contribution plans offer an employer-matching savings option that allows employees to make pretax and post-tax contributions to various investment choices.
 Employees who elected to continue accruing a benefit in the qualified defined benefit pension plans may also participate in the defined contribution plan, where employer-matching contributions are provided for up to 2% of the employee's annual eligible earnings.
 Employees who elected not to continue accruing a benefit in the defined benefit pension plans and employees hired after November 1997 and through December 31, 2003, may participate in the enhanced defined contribution plan.
 This plan provides for a fixed employer contribution of 2% of the employee's annual eligible earnings, plus an employer-matching contribution of up to 4% of the employee's annual eligible earnings.
-Employees hired after December 31, 2003, do not receive the fixed employer contribution of 2% of the employees hired after December 31, 2003, do not receive the fixed employer contribution of 2% of the employees hired after December 31, 2003, do not receive the fixed employer contribution of 2% of the employees hired after December 31, 2003, do not receive the fixed employer contribution of 2% of the employee's annual eligible earnings.
+Employees hired after December 31, 2003, do not receive the fixed employer contribution of 2% of the employees hired after December 31, 2003, do not receive the fixed employer contribution of 2% of the employees hired after December 31, 2003, do not receive the fixed employer contribution of 2% of the employees hired after December 31, 2003, do not receive the fixed employer contribution of 2% of the employees hired after December 31, 2003, do not receive the fixed employer contribution of 2% of the employees hired after December 31, 2003, do not receive the fixed employer contribution of 2% of the employee's annual eligible earnings.

-As of December 31, 2022 and 2021, as a result of employees' elections, TI's U.S. defined contribution plans held shares of TI common stock totaling 6 million shares in both periods valued at \$940 million and \$1.16 billion, respectively.
-Dividends paid on these shares in 2022 and 2021 were \$28 million and \$27 million, respectively.
+As of December 31, 2023 and 2022, as a result of employees' elections, TI's U.S. defined contribution plans held shares of TI common stock totaling 5 million shares and 6 million shares valued at \$873 million and \$940 million, respectively.
+Dividends paid on these shares in 2023 and 2022 were \$27 million and \$28 million, respectively.
 Effective April 1, 2016, the TI common stock fund was frozen to new contributions or transfers into the fund.

-Our aggregate expense for the U.S. defined contribution plans was \$70 million in 2022, \$63 million in 2021 and \$61 million in 2020.
+Our aggregate expense for the U.S. defined contribution plans was \$75 million in 2023, \$70 million in 2022 and \$63 million in 2021.